 Ex-truck driver admits to dumping toxic waste in S. Carolina

 COLUMBIA, S.C.
-(AP) — A former truck driver has pleaded guilty to illegally dumping toxic waste in 2017 near South Carolina's only national park.
+(AP) — A former truck driver has pleaded guilty to illegally dumping tankers of toxic waste near South Carolina's only national park.

 It's unclear when Greene will be sentenced.